lavavu/LavaVu/docs/src/index.rst

 LavaVu is now a separate library and general purpose visualisation tool..

-LavaVu provides a rendering engine for creating 2d and 3d visualisations, particularly focused on time varying simulation data, 3D volume (eg: medical CT/MRI) capable of interactively viewing sampled data inline within interactive
-IPython notebooks and offline through saved visualisation databases and images/movies.
+LavaVu provides the rendering library for creating 2d and 3d visualisations to view this sampled data, inline within interactive Jupyter notebooks and offline through saved visualisation databases and images/movies.

 As a standalone tool it is a scriptable 3D visualisation tool capable of